bioinfosourabh/bioinfosourabh-main/content/_index.md

 action_label: Read More &rarr;
 action_link: /about
 action_type: text
-description: I have been developing R packages in the realms of population genetics, epidemiology, reproducible research, and publication since 2012.
+description: |
-  I enjoy cats, baking, mushroom hunting, bad horror movies, and good speculative fiction.
+  I work at the intersection of clinical genomics and bioinformatics—building scalable NGS analysis workflows for cancer and rare diseases, and translating sequencing data into clinically useful insights.
+Outside the lab, I’m usually behind a camera or planning my next high-altitude trek.
 image_left: false
 images:
 - img/mushie-smol.jpg